 When a pipeline company like Constitution Pipeline Company is ready to begin preparing its Certificate Application, it typically initiates what is known as the FERC pre-filing process.
 The pre-filing process is designed to encourage involvement by citizens, government entities and other interested parties during the design stage of a proposed project.

-As part of this process, the project sponsor will host a series of public workshops in the areas potentially affected by the proposal.
+As part of this process, the project sponsor host a series of public workshops in the areas potentially affected by the proposal.
 Representatives from FERC normally participate in these meetings, as well.
 FERC may also hold public scoping meetings in the project area.
 Constitution Pipeline hosted a series of public workshops during the summer of 2012 and FERC followed with a series of scoping meetings conducted in the fall of 2012.

 Once the pre-filing process begins, all documents and correspondence submitted to or issued by FERC regarding the project can be accessed by referencing the Docket Number on FERC’s website: http://elibrary.ferc.gov/.
-A docket number is assigned to the project during pre-filing and a separate docket number is assigned when the certificate application is filed.
-For this project, information is aggregated by FERC under docket number PF12-9.
-You may access pre-filing documentation here.
-The subsequent docket number will be assigned when Constitution Pipeline Company makes its Certificate Application.

 The environmental reports include an analysis of route alternatives, as well as an analysis of potential impacts to water resources, vegetation and wildlife, cultural resources, socioeconomics, soils, geology and land use.
 When the Certificate Application is filed and a Certificate Proceeding (CP) docket number is assigned, a copy of the application will be made available for viewing at local public libraries, as well as via FERC’s website by referencing the project’s docket number.

-FERC will prepare an environmental evaluation using information included in the Certificate Application, supplemental information that may be provided by the company upon request, information assembled by FERC staff, as well as information provided by state and federal agencies and the public.
+FERC prepares an environmental evaluation using information included in the Certificate Application, supplemental information that may be provided by the company upon request, information assembled by FERC staff, as well as information provided by state and federal agencies and the public.
 The evaluation will describe the proposed project and alternatives, as well as identify existing environmental conditions and potential impacts from the project.